 The combination may sound a little odd, but all of the flavors work together so well!
 If you’re worried about the dressing, you can always swap it out for a creamy poppy seed, ranch, or balsamic vinaigrette.

-I totally missed this ingredient from the original bowl, but you can also add some pico de gallo to these Buddha bowls for even more flavor.
+You can also add some pico de gallo to these power bowls for even more flavor.

 I went the easy route with wild rice mixes, but feel free to make the almond wild rice from scratch.

-I used Brianna’s Creamy Cilantro Lime Dressing for this recipe, but you can use your favorite store-bought brand or make your own from scratch!
+I use this cilantro lime dressing for this recipe, but you can use your favorite store-bought brand if you want!

 More Like This